 As far as my moral compass is concerned, I’ve written plenty about that.
 There’s no need to pummel the deceased equine yet again.
 Check the archives, if you’re interested.
 Or, for a different take on the situation, read this.

 So much for the models, data, history, and my sense of morality.
 What about those

 voices I hear words I read?

 When I open my browser to start the day, several tabs reveal themselves.
 Some of these websites give the facts, as accurately as they can be determined: Bloomberg energy prices, American stock markets, and the U.S. national debt clock.
 Others are information clearing houses with occasional original essays, notably including the sites of Matt Savinar, Mike Ruppert, Rice Farmer, and Chris Martenson, along with Energy Bulletin, Counter Currents, and The Oil Drum.
-Others provide synthesis and analysis: Business Insider, Baseline Scenario, Dmitry Orlov’s blog, Speak Truth to Power, Economic Collapse Blog, The Automatic Earth, and Zero Hedge.
+Others provide synthesis and analysis: Business Insider, Baseline Scenario, Economic Collapse Blog, The Automatic Earth, and Zero Hedge.
 Finally, one tells me what people are thinking out there in the culture of make believe: MSNBC.
 Needless to say, that’s the scary one.